 Our ns-2 simulations are available at http://pollere.net/CoDel.html.
 We continue to do some small experiments and are periodically updating the code.
+Cable Labs has funded some additions to the simulator sfqcodel code which should be made public in the future.
 The basic algorithm of CoDel remains unchanged, but we continue to experiment with drop interval setting when resuming the drop state, whether to "clear out" extremely aged packets from the queue, and other minor details.
 Our approach to changes is to only make them if we are both convinced they do more good than harm, both operationally and in the implementation.
 With this in mind, some of these issues won't be settled until we can get more experimental deployment.
-Our ns-2 version of the stochastic flow binning adapted from Dumazet's fq_codel will be released before the Vancouver IETF meeting.
+Our ns-2 version of stochastic flow binning is also available at our site.